Two women in a painting class

 Fitness Conditioning

 Participate in cardiovascular conditioning, strength training and other fitness methods while being guided through a balanced workout.
-The Chaparral Fitness Center cardiovascular and weight equipment will be used to help students achieve their fitness goals.
+Cardiovascular and weight equipment in the Chaparral Fitness Center will be used to help students achieve their fitness goals.

 2 to 3:10 p.m.